Alex-SA1/Efficient-Study-Platform/README.md

 ![update-folder](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/update-folder.png?raw=true)

+When you try to delete a folder, a message box which asks for your confirmation will be prompted.

 ![delete-folder](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/delete-folder.png?raw=true)

 By default the action buttons for flashcards are hidden and you have to display them if you want to edit/delete a flashcard.

 ![show-flashcards-actions](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/view-flashcards-actions.png?raw=true)

+You can update all details from a flashcard, even the folder in which is stored.

 ![update-flashcard](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/update-flashcard.png?raw=true)

+For the deletion, a confirmation box will also be prompted.

 ![delete-flashcard](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/delete-flashcard.png?raw=true)